Correlation study of some solar activity indices in the cycles 21 - 23

-We analyzed the interconnection between activity indices W, $F_{530,3}$, MgII core to wing ratio, Flare Index, Counts of flares and TSI versus $F_{10,7}$ for the $21^{st}$, $22^{nd}$ and $23^{th}$ solar cycles.
-At Figure 4 we presented the interconnection between solar indices and radio flux $F_{10,7}$ in the cycles 21 - 23.
+At Figure 3 we presented the interconnection between solar indices and radio flux $F_{10.7}$ in the cycles 21 - 23.
+We analyzed the interconnection between activity indices SSN, $F_{530}$, Mg II core to wing ratio, Flare Index, Counts of flares and TSI versus $F_{10.7}$ for the $21^{st}$, $22^{nd}$ and $23^{th}$ solar cycles.
+We have studied both the linear and polynomial dependencies.

 The linear model corresponds to the linear regression equation:

 were $F_{ind}$ is the activity index flux,

 $A_{ind}$ is the intercept of a linear regression,